Election Commission team to visit poll-bound Himachal, Gujarat | Politics

 - India

-Stepping up the preparations for upcoming assembly polls, the full Election Commission will be visiting Himachal Pradesh and Gujarat beginning Thursday to assess the readiness of the poll machinery in the two states.
+Stepping up the preparations for upcoming assembly polls, the full Election Commission will visit Himachal Pradesh and Gujarat on Thursday to assess the readiness of the poll machinery in the two states.

-Chief Election Commissioner Rajiv Kumar and Election Commissioner Anup Chandra Pandey will be on a three-day visit to Himachal Pradesh beginning Thursday.
+Chief Election Commissioner Rajiv Kumar and Election Commissioner Anup Chandra Pandey are on a three-day visit to Himachal Pradesh beginning Thursday.
 They will meet top state government officials to review preparations and ensure that measures are in place for smooth conduct of elections.

 On Monday, Kumar and Pandey are likely to visit Gujarat to take stock of the preparedness.